 Before we visit your property we will carry out some homework.
 We will already know of similar properties to yours that we have previously Let and in addition to this we will ensure a broad knowledge of properties that are currently being offered in and around your area.

-Q: What if I think it’s worth more?
+Q: What if I think my property is worth more?

 It is important that the Agent gives a realistic and honest opinion and to establish what sort of Tenant is looking for property like yours and just how many there are.
 This will have a big effect on the rental price and ensure that it is rented at the best rent in the shortest amount of time.
 This said we would usually be happy to try marketing at your own figure initially with a view to reducing the price if the property remains vacant.